 Baklava is one of the most famous Greek desserts.
 It is a rich, sweet pastry made of layers of paper-thin sheets of filo (or phyllo) dough, filled with chopped nuts and then drenched with syrup.

-In Central Greece, baklava is made using almonds only, in Pelion with walnuts and northern Greece with pistachio.
-The factor for flavorful baklava is the use of good quality fresh butter to grease the sheets of filo.
-The authentic Greek baklava recipe calls for butter made from a mixture of sheep’s and goat’s milk.
+In Central Greece, baklava is made using almonds only, in Pelion with walnuts, and in Northern Greece with pistachio.
+The factor for flavorful baklava is the use of good quality fresh butter to grease the sheets of filo while the authentic Greek recipe calls for butter made from a mixture of sheep’s and goat’s milk.